The Tour of Life: Broadcasts and recordings

 The BBC filmed a documentary following the tour as part of the news and current affairs television programme Nationwide, titled Kate Bush: On Tour.
 The special was screened on BBC1 on 31 August 1979.
 Although it did not show any of the full performances, it featured Bush discussing her involvement in the tour, and incorporated footage of dance and band rehearsals, before showing footage of the final rehearsals at the Rainbow Theatre and the official opening night in Liverpool.
 It also included a screening of the music video for the single "Hammer Horror".
 A documentary following two performances of the tour for German audiences entitled Kate Bush in Concert was also aired in Germany in May 1980.

 Two physical releases were spawned by the tour.
-EMI Records released the extended play (EP) On Stage on 31 August 1979, featuring live performances of the songs "Them Heavy People", "Don't Push Your Foot on the Heartbrake", "James and the Cold Gun" and "L'Amour Looks Something Like You" as recorded at the Hammersmith Odeon on 13 May 1979.
+EMI Records released the extended play (EP) On Stage on 31 August 1979, featuring live performances of the songs "Them Heavy People", "Don't Push Your Foot on the Heartbrake", "James and the Cold Gun" and "L'Amour Looks Something Like You".
 The EP peaked at number 10 and spent nine weeks on the UK Singles Chart.
+The tracks were ostensibly recorded at the Hammersmith Odeon on 13 May 1979, however they are markedly different to those later published on the home video of that concert.

 An hour length video of aspects of the concert was released as a home video directed by Keith McMillan titled Live at Hammersmith Odeon in 1981.
 Also recorded on 13 May 1979, the video featured only twelve performances as others were marred by technical difficulties.
 In 1994, the video was re-issued as a box set including an audio CD of the broadcast as well as the video.
 Neither the EP nor the home video make reference to the name "Tour of Life", which was not coined until after the tour's completion.